busynoggin/templavoila_framework/Documentation/InstallationAndUpgrading/Upgrade.rst

 - Upgrade to TemplaVoila Framework version 2 and then reinstall it
 - At the beginning of your version 1 skin constants add this line: plugin.tx_templavoilaframework.renderMode = 1
 - Run the update script
 - Replace existing local processing XML in all TemplaVoila Framework template objects with the new XML needed for version 2.
-You can find the needed XML here.
+You can find the needed XML in /typo3conf/ext/templavoila_framework/Resources/Private/Content/TVFWVersion2LocalProcessingXML/
 - Clear your TYPO3 cache and you should be back up and running.

 // @todo-ron  Is it only the page template objects that need the new XML or do flexible content template objects also need to be modified?